stactools-packages/usda-cdl/README.md

 ### Collection

+To create a STAC Collection, define the collection type ("cdl", "cultivated","frequency").

-Create a collection, e.g. for the cropland data product:
+Create a collection, e.g. for the cropland product:

 ```shell
 stac usda-cdl create-collection cdl collection.json